 See it…Touch it…Smell it…Taste it…Hear it

-It starts with our senses.
+Language starts with our senses.
 Touch the sandpaper letter and make the sound.
 The approach to writing and reading are phonetic.
 We do not push.
-We let the desire to learn to write and read direct the child through the well thought out and concrete approach to the acquisition of the necessary skills.
+We let the desire to learn to write and read direct the child through the well-thought-out and concrete approach to the acquisition of the necessary skills.